Skip to content

 Piazza Maggiore and Piazza del Nettuno

-You can start your day by visiting Piazza Maggiore and Piazza del Nettuno, the two squares located near each other in the centre of the city.
-Stepping into the Piazza Maggiore, you will be amazed by its magnificent grand Renaissance buildings like the Pallazo d’Accursio, the Palazzo del Podesta, the Basilica di San Petronio, the Palazzo Comunale.
+You can start your day by visiting Piazza Maggiore and Piazza del Nettuno, the two squares in the city centre near each other.
+Stepping into Piazza Maggiore, you will be amazed by its magnificent grand Renaissance buildings, such as the Pallazo d’Accursio, the Palazzo del Podesta, the Basilica di San Petronio, and the Palazzo Comunale.

-While walking to the north of Piazza Maggiore, you will find the Piazza del Nettuno; another beautiful square in Bologna that was designed by Giambologna in the 16th century and it contains the famous Fountain of Neptune.
-Much like Piazza Maggiore, Piazza del Nettuno also contains many palaces and basilica that you can enjoy visiting and you can have a delicious meal at any restaurant in the street of Porticos and admire all the beauty of the architecture all around you.
-One of the enjoyable things that can be found in Piazza del Nettuno is the open-air movie screenings and concerts that take place often.
-Also not far from the square there is the famous shopping street Via dell’Indipendenza and the street Galleria which is famous for its many aristocratic mansions.
+While walking north of Piazza Maggiore, you will find the Piazza del Nettuno, another beautiful square in Bologna that Giambologna designed in the 16th century, and it contains the famous Fountain of Neptune.
+Much like Piazza Maggiore, Piazza del Nettuno also contains many palaces and basilicas that you can enjoy visiting, and you can have a delicious meal at any restaurant in the street of Porticos and admire all the beauty of the architecture all around you.
+One of the enjoyable things found in Piazza del Nettuno is the open-air movie screenings and concerts that take place often.
+Also, not far from the square, there is the famous shopping street Via dell’Indipendenza and the street Galleria, renowned for its many aristocratic mansions.

 Santo Stefano (St. Stephen Basilica)